satspeedy/camunda-migrator/README.md

 The Tool recognizes by itself, which process versions are already inserted in the database, and which are not.

 In every release a new version of this tool will be delivered.
-How to define a process migration is described detailled in `Process migration`.
+How to define a process migration is described in detail in `Process migration`.

 Generally the following procedure should be observed to prevent any issues:
 1. Stop the running application server (e.g. WildFly)